 |APPLICATION DEADLINE||Jan.
 1 for early consideration.
 All other applications should be submitted by Feb.
 1.|

 - Spokane’s only M.A. program dedicated solely to marriage and family therapy.

 - 23-month program quickly prepares you for employment as a marriage and family therapist.

-- On-site clinical training takes place at Whitworth’s Marriage & Family Therapy Wellness Center and in off-site community clinical training locations.
+- On-site clinical training takes place at Whitworth’s Marriage & Family Therapy Center and in off-site community clinical training locations.